EXP-code/EXP-docs/faq.rst

 bases used in EXP are also suitable for Hamiltonian perturbation theory calculations.
 This provides a self-consistency check and path to understanding the non-linear development of linear predictions.
-The EXP N-body code *will not* work well for major majors!
+The EXP N-body code *will not* work well for major mergers!

+pyEXP uses the same library routines as EXP but applies to analyses of existing simulations done with EXP or most well-known cosmological N-body codes.
+The EXP code base provides stand-alone Unix routines for these analyses, too.
+If you want to analyze existing N-body simulation output and prefer the Jupyter/Python ecosystem, pyEXP is what you want.